Photo from Vanity Fair on YouTube

 View this post on Instagram

 Stormin’ Norman.
 I have not yet seen the film, and because of his passing, I know that as soon as I do, it’s going to break me.
-When Spike Lee shared this clip, I instantly felt the genuine love from his voice.
+When Spike Lee shared this clip, I instantly felt the genuine love from his voice while his character is singing “God is Love” by Marvin Gaye.
 Chadwick always talked about God, and how his faith guided him through his battles, and I thought this was the perfect scene to close with.